Modular forms of virtually real-arithmetic type I -- Mixed mock modular forms yield vector-valued modular forms

 {\tbf Abstract:} The theory of elliptic modular forms has gained significant momentum from the discovery of relaxed yet well-behaved notions of modularity, such as mock modular forms, higher order modular forms, and iterated Eichler-Shimura integrals.
 Applications beyond number theory range from combinatorics, geometry, and representation theory to string theory and conformal field theory.
 We unify these relaxed notions in the framework of vector-valued modular forms by introducing a new class of $\SL{2}(\ZZ)$-representations: virtually real-arithmetic types.
 The key point of the paper is that virtually real-arith\-metic types are in general not completely reducible.
 We obtain a rationality result for Fourier and Taylor coefficients of associated modular forms. \\[.35em] \textsf{\textbf{ vector-valued modular forms }} \textsf{\textbf{ mixed mock modular forms }} \textsf{\textbf{ higher order modular forms }} \textsf{\textbf{ iterated Eichler-Shimura integrals }} \textsf{\textbf{ Hecke operators }} \textsf{\textbf{ Eisenstein series }} \textsf{\textbf{ Poincar\'e series }} \\[0.15em]

 \textsf{\textbf{ MSC Primary: 11F11 }} \textsf{\textbf{ MSC Secondary: 11F25, 11F37, 11M32 }} }

 \Needspace*{4em} \markright{Introduction} \lettrine[lines=2,nindent=.2em]{\tbf R}{elaxed} notions of elliptic modular forms have developed into at least three distinct research branches: Mixed mock modular forms, higher order modular forms, and iterated Eichler-Shimura integrals.
-Till now, they have been flourishing largely independently from one another.
+Till now, they have been flourishing largely independently from one another, with exception of some connections among them summarized in the remarks following Theorem~\ref{thm:main:injection-of-modular-forms}.
 The raison d'\^etre of the present paper is to bring them together under the umbrella of vector-valued modular forms.
 This, in particular, allows us to transfer insight from one of them to the others.

 There are dozens of papers on mock modular forms and mixed mock modular forms, whose modern theory has been developed since~2002~\cite{bringmann-ono-2006, bringmann-ono-2010, zwegers-2002, bruinier-funke-2004, zagier-2009, dabholkar-murthy-zagier-2018}.
 The range of covered topics includes combinatorics, geometry, representation theory, and string theory~\cite{ono-2009,bringmann-folsom-ono-rolen-2018}.
 Higher order modular forms, first introduced with this name by Chinta, Diamantis, and O'Sullivan \cite{chinta-diamantis-osullivan-2002} and Kleban and Zagier \cite{kleban-zagier-2003}, have served as a handle on the distribution of modular symbols~\cite{petridis-risager-2004,petridis-risager-2017-preprint} and their connection to the ABC-conjecture~\cite{goldfeld-2002}, and made appearance in conformal field theory~\cite{kleban-zagier-2003,diamantis-kleban-2009}.
 Recently, iterated Eichler-Shimura integrals have received a modular interpretation analogous to the one of mock modular forms~\cite{brown-2017b-preprint}, and at the same time were equipped with a motivic-geometric interpretation~\cite{brown-2017-preprint,baumard-schneps-2017}.